emmajhudgins/TurtleID/README.md

 # Turtle ID

 Scripts for use at ISTS 2019 in concert with Jillian A. Hudgins' presentation.
 Examples of RMark and RCapture analyses on turtle photo ID data.

-Written by Emma J. Hudgins
+Written by Emma J. Hudgins.
 For questions, e-mail emma.hudgins@mail.mcgill.ca

 The scripts contained here use RCapture and RMark packages.